Director: Pete Docter and Rolando Del Carmen

 The voices fit perfectly.
 Made up mainly of talented and genuinely funny actors, they may not be huge star names but each one works.
 Amy Poehler is sprightly as Joy while The Office US’s Phyllis Smith has the perfectly dull and sorrowful voice for Sadness.
 Look out for a guest appearance from voice regular John Ratzenberger, who has appeared in some shape and form in every Pixar feature.

 Inside Out is a massive return to form for a company that was slowly losing its grip.
 Thankfully when they do something right, they get it right in every sense of the word.
 Funny, smart, inventive and poignant, this will have you laughing, in total awe and crying all in the short running time of 94 mins.
 Their best film yet?
-Maybe not their best but it’s certainly up there with their finest hours.
+Maybe.